 Cars designed mainly for carrying passengers are subject to a car limit.
+That means there is a limit on the cost of the car that can be claimed as decline in value deductions.
 If the first element of cost exceeds the car limit for the financial year in which you start to hold it, that first element of cost is reduced to the car limit.

-The car limit for 2020-21 is \$59,136.
+The car limit for 2022-23 is \$64,741.